HenryXRD/Profex-str-to-TOPAS-str-Converter/README.md

 # THE USER SHOULD VERIFY THE OUTPUT IS CORRECT AND MATCHES THE INTENT OF THE PROFEX STR.
 THERE MAY BE FRINGE CASES I HAVE MISSED.
 Most issues during testing were the result of formatting differences in the profex str or typos.
-For example, SpacegropuNo instead of SpacegroupNo, or spaces after a value where EVERY other .str has no space.
+For example, SpacegropuNo instead of SpacegroupNo (solved with fuzzy logic), or spaces after a value where EVERY other .str has no space.
 The original profex data is preserved as a comment for ALL atomic sites for this reason.